hiejulia/hibernate-springboot/README.md

 + Book :
     +
++ Product
+    + POST `/v1/api/products` : create new product and send with JMStemplate to the ActiveMQ queue

 + Portal also include one area for job posting information from the company and other corporate company
     + Company